If you’re looking for a beginner’s guide to what a full moon ritual is and how to create your own full moon ritual, you’re in the right place.

 The full moon is a wonderful time to think about all that you’re grateful for in your life today.

 It’s up to you how deep you want to go with this.
 You might simply list out three things you’re grateful for.
-Or you might think about what you are specifically grateful for over the past two weeks of this moon cycle.
-Alternatively, you might feel called to express gratitude on the past few moons, year, or beyond.
+Or you might think about what you are specifically thankful for over the past two weeks of this moon cycle.
+Alternatively, you might feel called to express gratitude for the past few moons, the year, or beyond.

 Focusing on all that’s good feels great.
 But this energy also expands and creates more of what’s good to come into our lives.